Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: Introduction

-Our framework provides fine-grained control over the balance between policy optimization and CATE estimation.
-The distribution of a stochastic threshold governs this alignment.
-In the extremes, when the distribution is fully concentrated at the treatment cost, our optimization problem coincides with direct policy optimization.
-Conversely, under a uniform distribution, the problem is equivalent to standard plug-in estimation.
-By varying the density around treatment costs, our method modulates the trade-off between global CATE accuracy and precision around the decision boundary, thus optimizing finite-sample profits.
+In this paper, we propose a framework that reconciles these two optimization approaches, providing firms with a near-optimal targeting policy while simultaneously recovering the magnitude of treatment effects.
+Our framework recognizes that because direct policy optimization focuses solely on optimal decision-making, it can only identify the sign of the treatment effects net of treatment costs but not their magnitude.
+To resolve this, we modify the profit maximization problem by replacing the (known) treatment cost with a stochastic threshold.
+Intuitively, this stochastic distribution forces the estimator to recover the true size of the effect to maximize expected profit across a range of potential costs.
+This modification yields a smooth surrogate objective that provides statistically consistent CATE estimates while remaining aligned with the firm's true goal of maximizing profit.

-We prove the theoretical properties of the proposed approach and demonstrate them using synthetic data.
-The proposed surrogate objective function is Fisher consistent with respect to the original profit function, meaning that both share the same maximizer.
-This ensures that our estimator remains asymptotically valid for profit optimization.
-Furthermore, we show that our CATE estimator is an M-estimator.
-This implies statistical consistency under standard regularity conditions and allows for inference using conventional tools, even when the model includes many covariates or flexible functional forms.
+Optimization of the surrogate objective induces a form of endogenous weighting we term ``Decision Attention.''
+Unlike standard inverse propensity weighting, which depends on covariates to address sampling noise, Decision Attention is endogenous: the weights depend on the model's own predictions.
+Specifically, the objective function automatically assigns higher weights to marginal customers such as Margie, concentrating learning capacity on the decision boundary.
+Conversely, it downweights customers with extreme effects like Clair, for whom additional accuracy is unlikely to change the firm's actions, and thus provides lower economic value.

-Our contribution can be viewed from two complementary perspectives.
-First, from the policy learning perspective, we develop an estimator that yields near-optimal targeting policies while providing interpretable, policy-aligned CATEs.
-Our approach replaces the step-wise profit function in direct policy optimization with a smooth surrogate objective, a controllable deviation that enables CATE identification.
-These CATEs explain targeting decisions, facilitate counterfactual analyses such as last-minute circulation changes, and can serve as inputs in downstream optimization.
+We demonstrate that plug-in optimization and direct policy optimization are not competing alternatives but limiting cases of the same optimization problem.
+The threshold distribution serves as a ``control knob'' that governs the estimator's focus.
+When the distribution is fully concentrated at the treatment cost, our optimization problem coincides with direct policy optimization.
+Conversely, when the distribution is uniform, the problem becomes equivalent to standard plug-in optimization.
+Rather than forcing firms to choose between paradigms, our method provides a data-driven solution: by treating this distribution as a tunable hyperparameter, firms can use cross-validation to explicitly navigate the tradeoff between global prediction accuracy and local decision quality based on the specific noise and structure of their data.